eetac/InSSIDE/README.md

 ### Pre-requisites 📋

 1. Running GoData Server with registered User is required
+2. Add 2 new reference data for documents as follows
+    a.
+"CaseId"
+    b.
+"HashId"
+  ~psst<Without the quotemarks>
-2. Mongodb BDD is required
+4. Mongodb BDD is required

 ### Installation 🔧